-- a) Pointing a loaded pistol up range. - b) Dropping a loaded pistol. - c) Any shot in the holster, or into the ground less than six feet down-range from the firing line, or into the air, or a shot which strikes a wall or ceiling. - The consumption of alcohol or prohibited drugs while competing in a competition.
+- a) Pointing a loaded pistol up range (to the rear of the range). - b) Dropping a loaded pistol. - c) Any shot in the holster, or into the ground less than six feet down-range from the firing line, or into the air, or a shot which strikes a wall or ceiling. - The consumption of alcohol or prohibited drugs while competing in a competition.